zhiburt/expectrl/README.md

 # expectrl

-A tool for automating terminal applications on Unix and on Windows.
+Expectrl is a tool for automating terminal applications.

+Expectrl is a rust module for spawning child applications and controlling them and responding to expected patterns in process's output.
+Expectrl works like Don Libes' Expect.
+Expectrl allows your script to spawn a child application and control it as if a human were typing commands.

 Using the library you can: